Request more info about the artwork

 «S-tched & Drawn» Gözde İlkin / Siwa Mgoboza, MaPer Gallery, Toronto, Canada

-Home is where the he(art) is curated by Yann Perreau, Galerie Paris-B, Paris
+Home is where the he(art) is curated by Yann Perreau, PARIS-B, Paris

 2017